anhpham-econ/anhpham-econ.github.io/README.md

 My contact info can be found at the bottom of the page.

 # Research opportunities
+*The 2020 Adelaide Summer Research Scholarship (ASRS) program* is coming soon!!!

-If you are undergraduate students and interested in pursuing research studies in the near future, you can apply for the Adelaide Summer Research Scholarship (ASRS) program.
+*The 2019 Adelaide Summer Research Scholarship (ASRS) program* **deadline had passed**.
+If you are undergraduate students and interested in pursuing research studies in the near future, you can apply for the 2019 Adelaide Summer Research Scholarship (ASRS) program.
 Possible projects can be found [here](https://ecms.adelaide.edu.au/news/list/2019/07/08/adelaide-summer-research-scholarships-applications-now-open?fbclid=IwAR1ndWKVIT9VGjX_XaXLM8Mc6sL0ES64MXqjBBBkx5UMJ6_DvZLVqTB_8gM) and [here](https://www.adelaide.edu.au/professions/students/summer-research-scholarships).
-Deadline **20 September 2019**
+Deadline 20 September 2019.

 # News
 **2019**